boegel/easybuild-wiki/Setting-up-your-own-easyblocks-repository.md

 EasyBuild allows you to host your own set of easyblocks, next to the ones that ship with the EasyBuild version you have installed.

-You can provide these easyblocks to EasyBuild by simply making sure your Python search path is set correctly.
+You can provide these easyblocks to EasyBuild by simply making sure your Python path is set correctly.

 EasyBuild will then use these easyblocks when needed, i.e., when requested to build/install software that require them.